intel/gbs/docs/GBS.rst

 9. Build with all uncommitted changes using `--include-all`.

-For example, there are one modified file and two extra files in the git tree:
+For example, the git tree contains one modified file and two extra files:

 ::